 Basic ways to save on larger expenses

-Here are the basic ways to save on larger household expenses.
+Saving money is possible on larger household expenses too.
 I’ve broken them down by category here.

 Reducing insurance costs (health, car, renter’s, homeowner’s, disability, pet, & life)